OpsTrail/Kubernetes-Essentials/Section 6/commands.md

 - Host file will act as local DNS resolver.
 If you have your domain either in Rouute53 or any other DNS provider you can add the load balancer DNS in the records.
 Others add it in the local Host File

 **In Windows**
-- Open Notepad as administrator and open the host file in the Notepad at given path
+- Open Notepad as administrator and open the host file in the Notepad at the given path
 ```
 C:\Windows\System32\drivers\etc\hosts
 ```
-- once you open the notepad add the external IP that you are getting on the GKE cluster
+- Once you open the Notepad add the external IP that you are getting on the GKE cluster.
+Make the entry as shown below and save the file.
-- Make entry like below:
+- Now try to access the domain from your browser.
 ![image](https://github.com/user-attachments/assets/2ef736b4-9f63-4a13-8452-b765c17e174e)